 It was mid-morning of Daria’s second day at Ravil Manor, and she was bored.

-The library beckoned but judging by how Serjo Ravil kept sending a servant to check on her and Tomal the other day, it wasn’t a place she was welcome to visit on her own.
+The library beckoned, but judging by how Ravil kept sending a servant to check on her and Tomal the other day, it wasn’t a place she was welcome to visit on her own.
 That, or the servant wanted to make sure they weren’t… doing anything.

 The thought of which gave her more than a little bit of discomfort.

 She idled beneath the shade of a big mushroom, nostalgic for Drenlyn’s comparatively cozy library, when Tomal rode into the courtyard atop a rose-colored guar.
-He ably steered the two-legged lizard around the corkbulb plot and to her side and extended his hand.
+He ably steered the two-legged lizard around the corkbulb plot to her side, and extended his hand.